Simplified styling tips and tricks with outfit ideas for hiding postpartum belly pooch to feel confident in a postpartum mommy body.

-My body and I have had a love/hate journey the last 6 years since my first born came along.
-You can lose all of the baby weight, but that belly pooch and those widened hips that pushed an 8 pound bowling ball between them aren’t going anywhere.
+My body and I have had a love/hate journey the last 11 years since my first born came along.
+You can lose all of the baby weight, but that belly pooch and those widened hips that pushed an 8 pound bowling ball between them aren’t going anywhere without a fight.

-I had such a hard time loving my body after our first kiddo, but over the years I’ve become so thankful that it was able to carry 2 healthy babes.
-I earned my stretch mark tiger stripes, and it’s so easy to take that for granted when I know so many women would give anything for that.
+I had such a hard time loving my new body after our first kiddo, but over the years I’ve become so thankful that it was able to carry 2 healthy babes.
+You earned those stretch mark tiger stripes, mama!
+It’s so easy to take that for granted when so many women would give anything for that.

-After polling you guys on my Instagram Stories a few weeks back, roughly 90% of you wanted a post like this, so I thought I’d share some of my tips for any of y’all who maybe struggle with the same thing… whether you had your baby 6 months ago or 26 years ago or you just aren’t comfortable wearing tummy-skimming clothing, I hope this gives you a little help.
+Whether you had your baby 6 days ago or 26 years ago or you just aren’t comfortable wearing tummy-skimming clothing, I hope this gives you a little help.